Edwardstown

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Edwardstown has 78 active public transport stops operating within its boundaries.
-These are a mix of train and bus services.
-There are 41 individual routes serving these stops, collectively providing 3,708 weekly passenger trips.
+Edwardstown has 78 operational public transport stops.
+These include both train and bus services.
+A total of 41 routes serve these stops, facilitating 3,708 weekly passenger trips in the area.

-Transport accessibility is rated as excellent, with residents typically located 176 meters from the nearest transport stop.
-Service frequency averages 529 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.
+The average distance from residents to the nearest transport stop is 176 meters.
+Daily service frequency averages 529 trips across all routes, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport